ssciolla/mrdc_mbgna_arcgis_analysis/README.md

 ## Input

 This script has no file inputs.
-By default, the script will collect data from the URL for the Matthaei-Nichols Living Collections Database, a live ArcGIS database.
+By default, it will collect data from the URL for the Matthaei-Nichols Living Collections Database, a live ArcGIS database.
 To use the script on another database, simply change the values for `arcgis_database_base_url` and `new_database_name` under Main Program (at the end of the script).
 The URL should point to a Services Directory for the database.
 The [ArcGIS REST API](https://developers.arcgis.com/rest/services-reference/using-the-services-directory.htm) provides documentation on Services Directories and their use. `new_database_name` should contain the name of a MySQL database that the SQL output might be executed against.

 ## Output